marcodelmastro/SynacorChallenge/README.md

   * Improved memory hack to avoid register 0 check when using teleporter
   * Added simple Makefile for c++ program compilation
   * Mapped the grid leading to vault door
+  * Implemented BFS search of path to vault, finished challenge!